FediHotel/Ubuntu-Tutorial/README.md

 * Lower on hardware usage, also saving server costs.
 * Lower on server costs, due to the fact no Windows license is required.
-* Greater website perfomance in comparison to IIS, Apache and NGINX.
+* Greater website perfomance in comparison to IIS, Apache and others.

 When starting from scratch, this would be the recomended order :
 1. VPS Setup